Teaching Philosophy // ABOUT THE UofSC BASSOON STUDIO

 Of course, applied lessons, individual practice, and reed-making would be lonely enterprises without the support of a community.
 Weekly studio classes and activities attended by all bassoonists engaged in private study are one way we come together as bassoonists, and the heart of what makes the USC bassoon studio special.
 We play together and for each other, work on special projects (more on this below), host renowned guest artists, and read and discuss "studio books" each year.

-The bassoon studio is a very specific sub-group of a two larger communities, the Double Reed Studios (we partner frequently in events and concerts with our oboe-playing friends) and the USC School of Music.
+The bassoon studio is a sub-group of a two larger communities, the Double Reed Studios (we partner frequently in events and concerts with our oboe-playing friends) and the USC School of Music.
 The School of Music, one of the Southeast's leading music schools, has become a national catalyst for the discussion of the changing role of musicians in the 21st century, thanks to our world-class faculty and pioneering organizations such as Spark: Carolina's Music Leadership Laboratory.
-The SoM also functions as a small, nurturing college with about 550 undergraduate and graduate students (we all know each other, and class sizes are small!) amidst the backdrop of the larger Research One university that is USC.
+The SoM also functions as a small, nurturing college with about 550 undergraduate and graduate students (we all know each other, and class sizes are small!) amidst the backdrop of the larger Research One university that is UofSC.

-All of a student's classes and applied studies at USC -- the "Carolina core" of our general education classes, music theory and ear training, music history and music entrepreneurship, conducting and composition, our superb, nationally acclaimed ensembles, and the multitude of chamber music opportunities that await our students -- work together to create well-rounded musicians, scholars, artist-teachers, and (ultimately) more compassionate people.
+All of a student's classes and applied studies at UofSC -- the "Carolina core" of our general education classes, music theory and ear training, music history and music entrepreneurship, conducting and composition, our superb, nationally acclaimed ensembles, and the multitude of chamber music opportunities that await our students -- work together to create well-rounded musicians, scholars, artist-teachers, and (ultimately) more compassionate people.
 This is about much more than "career preparation."
 As a former English lit major and graduate of a small liberal arts school, I believe passionately in the humanities, and that college is a place to learn about BIG ideas and grow closer to our true and better selves: to speculate about the shared human condition, to appreciate the value of great art, literature, and philosophy, and to collide with ideas that are new and perhaps earth-shaking.
 This process is not always easy, and takes both an open mind and a lot of hard work.
 In the words of the Romantic poet John Keats, it is partly through facing challenges that the world (a microcosm of which is the true University experience) becomes a "vale of soul-making" -- "soul" here meaning our earthly being.
 In an 1819 letter to his brother and sister, Keats wrote, "Do you not see how necessary a World of Pains and troubles is to school an Intelligence and make it a Soul?"

 Music is a highly competitive field, and it's not easy to become really good at anything.
-Students that carve out meaningful careers in music are those that work the hardest, maintain a positive attitude along the way, and take full advantage of the many opportunities USC has to offer.
+Students that carve out meaningful careers in music are those that work the hardest, maintain a positive attitude along the way, and take full advantage of the many opportunities UofSC has to offer.
 Of course, when the payoff is a meaningful career doing what you love and a broadened view of the world, all of the work is well worth it.
 And as a bassoon studio, we have fun working -- and playing -- together!

-Bassoon study at USC is musically omnivorous and engaging.
+Bassoon study at UofSC is musically omnivorous and engaging.
 In private study and in weekly classes with the entire bassoon studio, students study, listen to, and perform works of a wide variety of musical styles, places, and time periods, from works steeped in the classical tradition to pieces influenced by world music or jazz; from the earliest Baroque works for bassoon (or transcriptions of even earlier music) to 21st-century music by composers that are alive and kicking; from traditional sounds to the avant-garde.
 In the contemporary music arena, bassoonists play important roles in regular New Voices concerts -- performing works by their peers, USC composition majors -- and the ever-creative, student-run new music organization CICA (Collaborations in Contemporary Art).
 Students are not required to love every musical style and tradition ... but they are required to give numerous styles a chance, and hopefully learn what makes each unique and appealing.

 Part of remaining open-minded, curious, and current includes welcoming as many performers to campus as possible and learning all we can from them.
-Fortunately, there are an abundance of opportunities to work with and hear some of the world's greatest artists at USC.
+Fortunately, there are an abundance of opportunities to work with and hear some of the world's greatest artists at UofSC.
 In April 2018 we hosted composers Valerie Coleman and Jeff Scott, who gave masterclasses and heard the premiere of their new works celebrating the legacy of Richard Greener, USC's first African American professor.
 Coleman and Scott's wind quintet, Imani Winds -- probably the nation's leading woodwind quintet -- and the Grammy-winning Parker String Quartet have both been in residence, working directly with our students (Parker's residence is now a yearly one).
-The Southern Exposure New Music Series, a series I direct, curates groundbreaking performances of contemporary music and features some of the world's great ensembles and soloists (eighth blackbird, Brooklyn Rider, Matt Haimovitz, Alarm Will Sound, So Percussion, International Contemporary Ensemble, the Calder and JACK string quartets) as well as USC's outstanding students and faculty.
-Distinguished bassoonists who have visited campus recently and done masterclasses with the bassoon studio include William Ludwig (Indiana University), Peter Kolkay (Vanderbilt University, Chamber Music Society of Lincoln Center), Lecolion Washington (University of Memphis, Prism), Brad Balliett (DeCoda, Marlboro Festival), and Christopher Weait (Toronto Symphony, The Ohio State University).
+The Southern Exposure New Music Series, a series I direct, curates groundbreaking performances of contemporary music and features some of the world's great ensembles and soloists (eighth blackbird, Brooklyn Rider, Matt Haimovitz, Alarm Will Sound, So Percussion, International Contemporary Ensemble, the Calder and JACK string quartets) as well as UofSC's outstanding students and faculty.
+Distinguished bassoonists who have visited campus recently and done masterclasses with the bassoon studio include Fabio Cury (Sao Paulo, Brazil), William Ludwig (Indiana University), Peter Kolkay (Vanderbilt University, Chamber Music Society of Lincoln Center), Lecolion Washington (University of Memphis, Prism), Brad Balliett (DeCoda, Marlboro Festival), and Christopher Weait (Toronto Symphony, The Ohio State University).

 One of the great things about bringing well-known artists into the Columbia and USC community is that the exchange is mutually beneficial.
 We learn a tremendous amount from these accomplished musicians and people; and our guests take away a new appreciation for our culturally vibrant city and university.